 Follow the same technique of cutting, laying and cleaning all throughout until you have paved the entire area.
 Make sure to check if each paver you lay down follows the string line you have created as a guide and is level with the previous ones.
 Sweep jointing sand over the dry pavers to ensure that all joints are full and allow your newly installed pavers to set for at least 24 hours.

-Choose only quality concrete pavers in Queanbeyan for your property.
+Choose only quality concrete pavers and natural stone pavers in Queanbeyan for your property.
 You can find a selection of pavers with varying thicknesses, colours and designs at Wholesale Sleepers Co.
 Contact us today to schedule a consultation.